Pivotal Tracker Help

-Accepted stories in the Current Iteration/Panel will move the Done panel once the current iteration ends.
-For example if you are using the Project setting defaults (weekly iterations starting on Mondays), your Current iteration will roll over next Monday morning.
+Accepted stories in the current iteration will move to the Done panel once the current iteration ends.
+For example, if you are using the Project Settings defaults (weekly iterations starting on Mondays), your current iteration will roll over next Monday morning.

 Can I move multiple stories?

-It’s possible to drag single or multiple stories that are started, down among un-started stories in current, also to the backlog or icebox.
-Since work in progress should always be at the top of current, when you move them to those locations, Tracker just does the right thing and un-starts them.
+It isn't possible to drag single or multiple stories that are started down among nonstarted stories in the Current panel, nor to the Backlog or Icebox.
+Because work in progress should always be at the top of Current, when you try to move them to those locations, Tracker keeps them where they are.

 How can I quickly drag stories to the top or bottom of a panel, especially if the panel contains many stories?

-- Drag the selected stories from the first panel to the second panel, either above the top story or on the hash-marked drop zone at the bottom
+- Drag the selected stories from the first panel to the second panel, either above the top story or just below the story at the bottom.

 What if more than one person edits a story concurrently?

 Your Tracker browser session is never more than a few seconds out of date with the server.
-If two people make changes to the same story in that small window, Tracker picks a winner and rolls back the changes made by the loser.
-The person losing this arbitration receives a notification that their changes have been overwritten.
+If two people make changes to the same story within that small window, Tracker picks one person’s changes and reverts the changes made by the other.
+The person losing this arbitration receives a notification that their changes have been rolled back.

 How do I find a particular story?

-Use the search field at the top of the Project page to find stories.
-The simplest way is to search by some text in the story name or description, but more advanced searches are also possible (see below).
-Searches are performed across all story text (e.g., title, description, comments, tasks, requestor, owner, attachment filename and attachment description).
+Use the Search field at the top of the Project page to find stories.
+The simplest way is to search by some text in the story name or description, but more advanced searches are also possible.
+Searches are performed across all story text (e.g., title, description, comments, tasks, requestor, owner, attachment filename, and attachment description).
 You can click the Reveal button to highlight the story in context.

 How can I find all stories that I own but haven't yet started?

 Developers often wish to see all the stories they own but haven't yet started.
-The My Work panel will show any stories assigned to you that have not yet been started.
-It will also display all stories in Delivered status (i.e., ready for Accept or Reject) for which you are the requester.
+The My Work panel will show those (i.e., stories assigned to you that have not yet been started).
+It will also display the started stories that you own, and all stories in Delivered status (i.e., ready for Accept or Reject) for which you are the requester.

 How can I find all stories I've requested that are delivered and ready for me to verify?

 Project managers often want to know what stories have been delivered and are ready for them to accept or reject.
 The My Work panel will show all stories in Delivered status (i.e., ready for Accept or Reject) for which you are the requester.
-It will also display any stories assigned to you that have not yet been started.
+It shows all stories that you own, including started stories and any stories assigned to you that have not yet been started.

 How can I copy a story's URL or ID to the clipboard?

-Stories can be toggled to full-page mode by clicking on the arrow button () to the right of the story title, in an expanded story.
-Stories appear in this full-page mode automatically, when following a story URL, for example from an email.
-To shrink the story from the full-page view, and see it in context of the project, click the arrow button () in the top right corner.
+Stories can be toggled to full-page mode by clicking on the arrow button to the right of the story title, in an expanded story.
+Stories appear in this full-page mode automatically, when following a story URL (e.g., from an email).
+To shrink the story from the full-page view, and see it in context of the project, click the arrow button in the top right corner.
 The X button closes the story.